Suspension Chest Fly

 Follow these step-by-step instructions to perform Suspension Chest Fly with proper form and technique.

-With a slight bend in your elbows, slowly open your arms wide to the sides, feeling a stretch in your chest.
+Keep a slight bend in your elbows throughout the movement, feeling a stretch in your chest.

 Secondary Muscles